 108 SPIRITUAL LIFE.
 The aim of this course is to furnish a working knowledge of the revealed spiritual laws which govern the Christian character and service.
 Prescribed, first year, two hours.

-PROFESSOR L. S. CFAFER.
+PROFESSOR L. S. CHAFER.

 111 HAMARTIOLOGY.
-The docrtine of sin, with attention to the divine permission of it, its origin in heaven, its transmission to earth, its four-fold effect upon humanity, its peculiar character when committed by Christians, and its only cure through the death of Christ.
+The doctrine of sin, with attention to the divine permission of it, its origin in heaven, its transmission to earth, its fourfold effect upon humanity, its peculiar character when committed by Christians, and its only cure through the death of Christ.

 Elective, two hours, 1939-1940 and 1942-1943.
-Thesis required (5 M words).
+Thesis required (5,000 words).

 112 JUDAISM.
 ITS SOTERIOLOGY AND ESCHATOLOGY.
 An analytical investigation into the character of Judaism, its scope, its application, its relationships, its provisions, its obligations, its service, its provisions for restoration, its way of approach to God, and its future hope; special and constant attention being given both to the vital similarities and dissimilarities between Judaism and Christianity.
 Elective, two hours, 1939-1940 and 1942-1943.
-Thesis required (5 M words).
+Thesis required the nature and value of prophecy, its major themes in both the Old and New Testaments, the twofold divine purpose, and the consummation of all things both in heaven and on earth.

+(5,000 words).

 113 A SURVEY OF BIBLICAL PROPHECY.
-The entire field of Biblical prophecy is considered as to the nature and value of prophecy, its major themes in both the Old and New Testaments, the two-fold divine purpose, and the consummation of all things both in heaven and on earth.
-Elective, two hours, 1937-1938 and 1940-1941.
-Thesis required (5 M words).

-of divine grace, with its major divisions-saving grace, keeping grace, and the believer's life under grace.
+The entire field of Biblical prophecy is considered as to of divine grace, with its major divisionssaving grace, keeping grace, and the believer's life under grace.
 Extended attention is given to divine grace as it is disclosed in the Jewish covenants, and its unconditional character and eternal magnitude as the present supreme purpose for the heavenly manifestation of its unmeasured riches.